molit-institute/genomics-reporting-viewer/readme.md

 - Add the script tag`<script src="/node_modules/@molit/genomics-reporting-viewer/dist/genomics-reporting-viewer.js"></script>` to the head of your `index.html`
 - Then you can use the element anywhere in your template, JSX, html etc

 Need more information?
-Check out the StencilJS Framework Integration Guide [here](https://stenciljs.com/docs/overview).
+Check out the [StencilJS Framework Integration Guide](https://stenciljs.com/docs/overview).

 ## Components